ericoporto/ags-manual-wiki/Character.md

 character TOFACE.
 This involves changing the current loop to the appropriate loop number, and setting the frame number to 0 (standing).

-If the character has Turning enabled (ie. the "Characters turn to face direction" game option is turned on, and the character does not have the "Do not turn before walking" option checked), then the character will turn on the spot in order to face the new direction.
+If the character has Turning enabled (i.e. the "Characters turn to face direction" game option is turned on, and the character does not have the "Do not turn before walking" option checked), then the character will turn on the spot in order to face the new direction.
 In this case, the